Ex-girlfriend tosses man’s dog off condo balcony in Florida

 CLEARWATER, Fla.
-(AP) — A 46-year-old woman has been arrested on animal cruelty charges after throwing a 3-year-old pug named Bucky off of seventh-floor balcony Clearwater condominium during an argument with her ex-boyfriend, authorities said.
+(AP) — A 46-year-old woman has been arrested on animal cruelty charges after throwing a 3-year-old pug named Bucky off of a seventh-floor balcony Clearwater condominium during an argument with her ex-boyfriend, authorities said.

 Eric Adeson told Clearwater police investigators the woman, who he had dated for several months, also threw his keys and cellphone over the balcony Sunday.
 The dog was found dead on the pavement below, police said.